omega8cc/boa/docs/UPGRADE.md

 A detailed backend log on the barracuda upgrade is always stored in `/var/backups/`.

-You can append `system` as the last argument to the barracuda command, and it will upgrade only the system without running the Aegir Master Instance upgrade.
+You can append `system` as the last argument to the barracuda command, and it will upgrade only the system without running the Ægir Master Instance upgrade.
 It will also write the output to the file instead of the console:

 - `/var/backups/reports/up/barracuda/*`